Frequently Asked Questions

 The application says there is a four-week minimum requirement.
 Is there an hours-per-week requirement or requirement for total number of hours throughout the internship?

 There is no minimum number of hours.
-However, the internship does need to be structured to last four or more weeks.
+However, the internship does need to be structured to last between four and twelve weeks.
 We do not want internships that are just a two-week experience because that is more of a job shadow model rather than job preparation experience with the potential to result in a job offer.

 Could funds be used for a CTE student who is not attending college continue their co-op experience after graduation?